CongLeSolutionX/NumberVerse/README.md

 ---

-## 🔒 Legal Notice
+## 📄 Legal Notice & Source Attribution

-- By using this repository, you agree to respect all source licenses and legal requirements.
+*   **License Compliance:** Your use of this repository signifies your agreement to adhere to all applicable source licenses and legal requirements.
-- If you wish to use a specific content piece for commercial or non-open source purposes, review its license—or contact the original provider if unsure.
+*   **Content Usage:** For any content intended for commercial or non-open source applications, please diligently review the specific license associated with that content.
+If licensing terms are unclear, contact the original author or rights holder.
+*   **Attribution & Corrections:** While every effort is made to ensure accurate attribution according to source licenses, errors or omissions may inadvertently occur.
+If you are an original author and believe your work has not been properly credited, please contact me at `conglejobs@gmail.com`.
+I am committed to promptly addressing any such concerns and ensuring appropriate citation.

 ---